Sary1983/english-notes/semi-colons.md

 `Examples` ->
 - Call me tomorrow; you can give me answer then.
 - We have paid our dues; we expect all the privileges listed in the contract.

+2) Use a semicolon when you join two sentences together with one of the following conjuctive adverbs (these are known as transitional phrases **however, moreover, therefore, otherwise**).
+You can also use a comma before these.

+`Example` ->
+Bring any two items; however, sleeping bags and tents are in short supply.
+There are many stressors students are facing today; therefore, it is important for them to find balance in life between work and play.